tjmahr/dissertation/docs/12-aim1-methods.md

 experiment or technology error, developmental concerns not identified until later in study, or a failed hearing screening.
 Final sample sizes will depend on the measures needed for an analysis and the results from data screening checks.
-I disclose all measurements and data exclusions following guidelines by the Center for Open Science [@OSF_Statement].
+I disclose all data exclusions following guidelines by the Center for Open Science [@OSF_Statement].

                                           Year 1 (Age 3)     Year 2 (Age 4)     Year 3 (Age 5)
 ----------------------------------------- ------------------ ------------------ ------------------